 For all her protective instincts, El couldn’t stop me from spotting the problem, as it was all the way down the street we were about to walk: yarn bombing.

 For the uninitiated, it’s where well meaning hippies knit jumpers for street furniture, such as trees, benches and, in this case, a series of innocent bollards.
 My hatred of wool goes back to primary school, when I saw a lad in the year above gnawing on his black sweater, and the whole ‘someone walking over your grave’ shiver thing happened.
 I’d let sheep boil in their own woolly bags, to be honest.

-Past Sweeney’s Of Tod barbers, and over the Rochdale Canal which is guarded by a guillotine gate.
+We go past Sweeney’s Of Tod barbers and over the Rochdale Canal, which is guarded by a guillotine gate.
 As the name suggests, rather than a regular lock, this strange contraption raises up once the water has escaped, allowing boats to pass underneath.